dschenck/easychart/docs/contents/plotting-with-pandas.rst

 Plotting with Pandas
 =========================================

-By default the index of :code:`pd.Series` and :code:`pd.DataFrame` objects as the x-axis.
+By default values from the index of :code:`pd.Series` and :code:`pd.DataFrame` objects are used as the x coordinates.
 In the below example, the x coordinates range from 10 to 30.

 .. raw:: html